chevah/geck/content/defects-tech-debt.rst

   are defects for which we are not aware of any affected customer but which we would like the product to not behave in this way.
   They are acknowledged in the **Known Issues** section of our documentation.
+* `tasks with priority high or critical` - are defects affecting our build system or testing infrastructure, but are not defects in the actual product.

 For some defects, fixing them is a lot of work and its impact is minor as maybe our customers will never use the product in a way to trigger the bug.